 GanttProject offers a surprising depth of features and accessories for a free product.
 It is distributed under a GNU General Public License.
 As its name suggests, GanttProject is excellent for making Gantt charts, which are great for making logical and easy to understand development plans.

-GanttProject is written in Java and requires that Java Runtime is installed on your computer.
-Note: Vulnerabilities in Java Runtime are regularly discovered.
-It seems that Oracle (owns Java) is losing interest in maintaining Java and Java Runtime as well.
-This product is not recommended if the online security of your computer is a concern.
+GanttProject is written in Java and requires Java Runtime.
+Note: A persistent stream of new vulnerabilities is being discovered in Java Runtime.
+It seems Oracle (who owns Java) has lost interest in maintaining Java and Java Runtime as well.
+This product is not recommended if online security is a concern for you.

 On feature I particularly liked was the ability to put in a percentage complete bar inside the timeline of that particular stage.
 This makes it easy to see how far along everything is without a lot of hassle.
 The program, if you use the downloadable version is very simple and easy to use.
 You can add as many tasks as you need, as well as then being able to assign personnel and resources to each task.
 In particular the features for the personnel section are very good.